 We are the local GP service for villages between Knaresborough and York, running clinics from our surgeries in Green Hammerton and Tockwith.
-Please click here for our information leaflet which gives more details about us.
+Please click here for our newsletter which gives more details about us.
 This edition of the newsletter has health information about keeping the immune system healthy, information about covid-19 vaccinations, links for support for mental health and much more.

 As a patient you will be listened to, understood and respected.
 We are committed to working together to offer you high quality compassionate care.
 We will always include you in your health decisions and to continually strive for improvement.

 The Extended Access Service is an extension of your usual primary care practice.
 It is not a walk-in service – you need to make an appointment.